notloged/usenet-drive/README.md

 - `nzb_cache_size` (int): The number of NZBs to keep in memory.
 Default value is `100`.
 WARN remember that each NZB can be a big file increasing this will increase the memory usage.
 - `root_path` (string!): The root path of your webdav virtual file system and where all nzb and not uploaded files will be saved.
 It is recommended to add a path to a fast disk for instance a SSD or NVME since this will improve a lot the playback of video files.
-- `tmp_path` (string!): The temp path where all files that will be uploaded to usenet will be saved.
-It is recommended to add a path to a huge disk for instance a HDD, speed here is not important.
 - `web_dav_port` (string): The port number for the server.
 Default value is `8080`.
 - `api_port` (string): The port number for the server.
 Default value is `8080`.
 - `usenet` (Usenet): The Usenet configuration.